Titou1774/Modeling_corals/README.md

 - As the data used were few in number, it was quicker to write them directly to the code.
 We mention them in the code.
 - "*Internal*" contains files used for passing information between C and Python.
 They are automatically edited by the program and should not be manually modified.
 - "*Code*" contains program code.
-- "*Results*" contains saved .jpg files of graphs and a summary .txt file.
+- "*Output*" contains saved .png files.

 ### Inputs and Outputs